Lady Gaga Admits LGBT+ Issues Are A ‘Touchy Subject’ For Her

-Lady Gaga has admitted that LGBT+ issues are a “touchy subject” for her, but ended up confusing and even enraging members of the LGBT+ community.
+Lady Gaga has admitted that LGBT+ issues are a “touchy subject” for her but ended up confusing and even enraging members of the LGBT+ community.

 Lady Gaga, who has previously suggested that she is bisexual, has just seemingly backtracked on herself being a member of the LGBT+ community.